How To Use Custom CSS With Growform

 Then, hit "Edit form settings" and find "Custom CSS (experimental)" in advanced settings:

-In this box, you can enter regular CSS - for example, the following would be perfectly valid (although may be overwitten by other styles in your form):
+In this box, you can enter regular CSS - for example:

 List of targetable tags and examples